 Available in legacy Mattermost Enterprise Edition E20

 Performance monitoring support enables a Mattermost server to track system health for large Enterprise deployments through integrations with Prometheus and Grafana.
 These integrations support data collection from several Mattermost servers, which is particularly useful if you’re running Mattermost in high availability mode.
+Once you’re tracking system health, you can set up performance alerts on your Grafana dashboard.

 While Prometheus and Grafana may be installed on the same server as Mattermost, we recommend installing these integrations on separate servers, and configure Prometheus to pull all metrics from Mattermost and other connected servers.